 Holly Hammond is Plan to Win’s founder, director and principal facilitator and trainer.
-She is also the founder and co-convenor of the Melbourne Campaigners’ Network and Plan to Thrive and Library Director of the Commons Social Change Library.
+She is also the Director of the Commons Social Change Library.

-Holly brings over twenty-five years of experience in social movements to her work as an educator, facilitator and mentor.
+Holly brings thirty years of experience in social movements to her work as an educator, facilitator and mentor.
 She is passionate about planning, developing coalitions, ending oppression, building community and assisting activists and community workers to lead balanced and rewarding lives.

 Holly has been facilitating groups since she first became politically active at high school in the early 1990s.
 She has experience of activism in a number of social movements, including youth rights, women’s liberation, sex industry law reform, labour rights, peace and environmentalism.
 She has been employed in a diverse range of community based organisations in advocacy, publications, organising, policy, management and community development roles.